vegertar/train/README.md

 	District string
 }

-func CityAffinity(a, b City) int {
+func CityIsolation(a, b City) int {
 	// for same cities
-	if a.Name == b.Name { return 9 }
+	if a.Name == b.Name { return 0 }
 	// for within a same province
-	if a.Province == b.Province { return 5 }
+	if a.Province == b.Province { return 1 }
 	// for within a same district
-	if a.District == b.District { return 1 }
+	if a.District == b.District { return 2 }
 	// others
+	// ...
-	return 0
+	return 9
 }
 ```

-In more ordinary scenes, affinity constant is defined between hosts, in which the isolation is not only limited by city, but also, as we said, by ISP.
+In more ordinary scenes, isolation constant is defined between hosts, in which the property is not only limited by city, but also, as we said, by ISP.
 So, a coordinate system can be given as below, the x-axis orders cities by administrative regions (e.g. two cities in same province are placed closer than not), the y-axis orders ISPs by business relationships (e.g. CMCC and CNNET can be put together).
 A and B are a host within an arbitrary city and ISP respectively, then segment AB is used to estimate the value of affinity between two hosts.
 Obviously, less distance stands for less isolation.

 ```
       | y (ISP)